 Carpentry Tools

-The carpentry tools that you would need to purchase in order to build most of the projects on mycarpentry.com are listed below.
-These same tools can be used to frame an entire house!
+The carpentry tools you would need to purchase for most projects on mycarpentry.com are listed below.

 Essential Carpentry Tools for Residential Framing and Trim Work